Plan for Tomorrow | Common life insurance and annuity terms to know now for your future

-The financial world comes with many words and concepts, and understanding common terminology can be helpful in successful money management and making sound financial decisions.
-If you’re building a financial plan and exploring annuities and life insurance, there are several terms are associated with these products that may be confusing.
-To better understand these solutions and how they work, here are common annuity and life insurance terms you may come across when exploring these financial solutions.
+The financial world comes with many words and concepts, and knowing how to translate common terminology can be helpful in successful money management and making sound financial decisions.
+If you’ve begun exploring life insurance and annuities, there are several terms associated with these products and how they work.
+To help understand how these solutions could fit into your financial plan, let’s define some of the common terms associated with life insurance basics and annuity basics.

-Having life insurance coverage can help ensure a family can continue their current lifestyle if the unexpected happens.
+A strong foundation in life insurance basics can play an important role in financial planning by helping provide financial support if the unexpected happens.
+By helping ease the financial burden on family members, they can continue their current lifestyle and keep future plans on track.
 There are different types of life insurance policies to match different financial needs, life stages, and the length of coverage needed.
-Common terms used when talking about life insurance include:

 Provides life insurance coverage for a set period, often 10, 15, 20 years, or 30 years.
 Term plans are often the most affordable type of life insurance protection and can be a good fit for young families or anyone with temporary financial needs that need to be covered.

-The process where an insurer determines the risk associated with insuring a life insurance applicant by evaluating medical history, health conditions, family history, and potentially bloodwork and exam results.
+Once a life insurance application is submitted, the insurance company will begin underwriting.
+This process is where the insurer determines the risk associated with insuring the applicant by evaluating their medical history, health conditions, family history, and potentially bloodwork and exam results.

 A type of annuity often purchased with a lump sum payment where the annuitant begins receiving an income stream within a short period, often within five years.